 Essentially, they are cutting you off or changing the topic not to escape the conversation.
 They are doing this to escape themselves.

-Since listening about other’s success reminds them of their own weaknesses or failures, it produces inner discomfort to the point that the can’t bear to even listen to the other person.
+Since hearing about others’ success reminds them of their own weaknesses or failures, it produces inner discomfort to the point that they can’t bear to even listen to what the other person has to say.

-Instead of being happy and curious about the other person’s success, their thoughts are directed towards their own shortcomings.
+Instead of being happy and curious about others’ success, their thoughts are directed toward their own shortcomings.